-356 Another suitable way to describe the progress of a transformation is assessing experimentally a 357 Time-Temperature-Transformation (TTT) diagram, which indicate the time at which the 358 transformation occurs when a sample is kept under isothermal conditions (Putnis 1992).
-Figure 359 8b displays the TTT diagram determined for the Shm to NaJrs transformation (Y=95).
-TTT 360 diagrams are commonly used in mineral science to deal with phase transformations (Putnis 1992; 361 Putnis et al. 2007; Di Lorenzo et al. 2014; Jiménez and Prieto 2015).
-At low temperatures, the 362 transformation begins after 1 day, and a slight increase of temperature dramatically reduces the 363 time over which the transformation takes place.
-Given that the transformation rate increases with 364 increasing temperature, the diagrams cannot be expected to have the typical 'C' shape.
-The shape 365 of the curve is similar to the diagrams of transformations that occur with rising temperature (Di 366 Lorenzo et al. 2014; Jiménez and Prieto 2015).
+formation is assessing experimentally a time-temperaturetransformation (TTT) diagram, which indicates the time at which the transformation occurs when a sample is kept under isothermal conditions (Putnis 1992).
+Figure 9b displays the TTT diagram determined for the Shm to NaJrs transformation (Y = 95).
+TTT diagrams are commonly used in mineral science to deal with phase transformations (Putnis 1992; Putnis et al. 2007; Di Lorenzo et al. 2014; Jiménez and Prieto 2015).
+At low temperatures, the transformation begins after 1 day, and a slight increase of temperature dramatically reduces the time over which the transformation takes place.
+Given that the transformation rate increases with increasing temperature, the diagrams cannot be expected to have the typical "C" shape.
+The shape of the curve is similar to the diagrams of transformations that occur with rising temperature (Di Lorenzo et al. 2014; Jiménez and Prieto 2015).